 Learn the Steps to Starting Your First Office

-The decision to start an office may be one of the most complex and unfamiliar decisions that you will have to make.
-This guide will take you through the process of starting an office and help you make the right decisions that are critical to your success.
+The decision to start an office for your business may be one of the most complex and unfamiliar decisions that you will have to make.
+This guide will take you through the process of starting up your own office and help you make the right decisions that are critical to your success.

-Running your office at home can save you a lot of money.
-But there are seven questions you need to answer before you make this decision.
+Running your office at home can save you a lot of money, but there are seven questions you need to answer before you make this decision.
 Consider each one carefully and the impact it will have on your business and the other people in your home.
+Your taxes may be affected, and your family may not embrace the thought of having to tiptoe around while you're "at work" in your home.
 Get off on the right foot and success will be yours.
 Start on the wrong foot and you will struggle through the remaining tasks.

-If working at home is not right for you, your business and your family, you will have to find office space outside your home.
-Commercial real estate can be unfamiliar territory, but the task is important.
+If working at home doesn't make sense for you, your business and your family, it's time to find office space outside your home.
+Commercial real estate can be unfamiliar territory, but the task is important, and you can work with commercial brokers to find a space that works.
 Determining the right amount of office space in the right location will help the business over the long term.

 Regardless of whether you will be working at home or in office space outside your home, you will need office furniture.
 Some pieces will be expensive, especially if you want high-quality pieces that look great for when clients stop by.
 Some furniture might be inexpensive, and you can always look for great deals on gently-used office furniture.
 Some items will be necessary, such as your desk, and other furniture will be a nice-to-have luxury.
 This guide will help you discern what you need and what you don't need.

 In addition, you will get some tips on saving money.